Caitlin Corning email: email@example.comSkype: Caitlincorning

 This course is a survey of Medieval Europe from the transformation of the Roman Empire in the 5th century through the late Middle Ages.
 The emphasis in this course will be on political, economic, and Church history, though other areas will not be ignored.

-1. To provide the students with a general knowledge of the events and developments in Medieval Europe.
+1. a general knowledge of the events and developments in Medieval Europe.

-2. To provide a foundation for understanding later developing in European history.
+2. a foundation for understanding later developing in European history.

-3. To give the students a better understanding of the types of sources available to historians as attempt to understand Medieval Europe.
+3. a better understanding of the types of sources available to historians as attempt to understand Medieval Europe.

 ~Analyzing complex documents, including problems of bias and provenance

 ~Conducting historical research and assessing the best way to present findings